253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 The most common reasons automation underperforms

-- Wrong platform.
+Wrong platform.
 Automating the wrong platforms wastes budget and time.
+One platform done well beats five done badly.
+SMEs in South Africa consistently get the best B2B return from LinkedIn and the best B2C return from Instagram — but this varies by industry.
 Before automating, confirm where your customers actually are.

-- Automation without strategy.
-Posting 180 times per month does nothing if the content does not address a real question your audience has.
+Automation without strategy.
+Posting 180 times per month (which is technically possible at scale) does nothing if the content does not address a real question your audience has, move them toward a decision, or build trust over time.
+Volume is not strategy.

-- Treating it as passive infrastructure.
-The businesses that hit 253% ROI review their analytics monthly, adjust content mix, and iterate.
+Treating it as passive infrastructure.
+The businesses that hit 253% ROI review their analytics monthly, adjust content mix based on what performs, and iterate their strategy.
 The businesses that see 12% ROI set it up once and leave it.
+The tool is the same.
+The discipline is different.

 Related reads